piersy/programming-principles/defensive-programming.md

 and rejected unless correct.
 This allows all other code within the system to know that they will receive valid values, which negates the need for any defensive programming.

+---

+# Exceptions

+There are no exceptions, don't do it.